richpatt12/richpatt12/README.md

 - 👋 Hi, I’m Richard but prefer to be called Rich.
-- 👀 I’m interested in cyber security and backend development
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning c++ and python.
+- 🌱 I’m currently learning c++.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...